odoo/owl/doc/component.md

 The mounted method will be called recursively on each of its children.
 First, the parent, then all its children.

-Note that the state is now observed.
-It is however allowed (but not encouraged) to modify the state in the `mounted` hook.
+It is allowed (but not encouraged) to modify the state in the `mounted` hook.
 Doing so will cause a rerender, which will not be perceptible by the user, but will slightly slow down the component.

 #### `willUpdateProps(nextProps)`